kshitij01673/expense_tracker/README.md

 - CSV export option

 ##Contributions
 Contributions to the project will be highly appreciated.
 I am willing to make this the best CLI Tracker in the market.
-Any issues with the project can be highlighted.
+Any issues with the project can be highlighted on github.
+I will work our best to solve them.

 ## License